andrey-yantsen/plex-api.rs/CONTRIBUTING.md

 ## Writing tests

 I don't have much exprience with testing in Rust, so please write the tests the way you see fit.
-At the same time, I created a few macroses to reduce the boilerplate amount:
+At the same time, I created a few macros to reduce the boilerplate amount:
 * `#[plex_api_test_helper::offline_test]`
 * `#[plex_api_test_helper::online_test_unclaimed_server]`
 * `#[plex_api_test_helper::online_test_claimed_server]`